JM233333/linux-kernel-exploration/docs/how-to.md

-# Build and Run a Tiny Linux Kernel on QEMU
+Build, Run and Debug a Tiny Linux Kernel on QEMU

 *Authored by JM233333 (not finished)*